Breast Cancer Spreading to the Bones: 6 Symptoms and How To Treat Them | MyBCTeam

 3. Leaking Urine

 Urinary incontinence isn’t always a symptom of breast cancer metastasis.
 It can also occur due to urinary tract and vaginal infections, diabetes, arthritis, Parkinson’s disease, or medications.
-Additionally, urinary incontinence is more common in older adults.
+In general, urinary incontinence is more common in older adults.
 However, tell your oncologist if you experience this as a new symptom while living with breast cancer.

 4. Inability To Control Bowel Movements